Arizona Diamondbacks

-Franchise history
+History

 On March 9, 1995, Phoenix was awarded an expansion franchise to begin play for the 1998 season.
-A $130 million franchise fee was paid to Major League Baseball and on January 16, 1997, the Diamondbacks were officially voted into the National League.
+A $130 million franchise fee was paid to Major League Baseball (MLB).
+On January 16, 1997, owners of existing MLB teams voted to put the Diamondbacks in the National League.
 The Diamondbacks' first major league game was played against the Colorado Rockies on March 31, 1998, at Bank One Ballpark.
-The ballpark was renamed Chase Field in 2005, as a result of Bank One Corporation's merger with JPMorgan Chase & Co.
+The ballpark was renamed Chase Field in 2005, as a result of Bank One's merger with JPMorgan Chase.

-Since their debut, the Diamondbacks have won five NL West division titles, one NL pennant, one Wild Card game, and the 2001 World Series.
+Since their debut, the Diamondbacks have won two Wild Card Series, five NL West division titles, two NL pennants, and the 2001 World Series.
+They were the fastest expansion franchise in baseball history to win a World Series after defeating the Yankees in Game 7 during the 2001 postseason.

+After beating the Philadelphia Phillies 4–2 in Game 7 of the 2023 NLCS at Citizens Bank Park in Philadelphia, the Diamondbacks returned to the World Series for the first time since 2001 – against the Texas Rangers on October 27, 2023.

+They lost the series 4–1, with the clinching Game 5 loss at home in Arizona on November 1, 2023.

 Logos and uniforms

 1998–2006

-The Diamondbacks' original colors were purple, black, teal and copper.
-Their first logo was an italicized block letter "A" with a diamond pattern, and the crossbar represented by a snake's tongue.
-This period saw the Diamondbacks wear various uniform combinations.
+The Diamondbacks' original colors were purple, black, teal, and copper.
+Their logo was an italicized block letter "A" with a diamond pattern, with the crossbar represented by a snake's tongue.
+This period saw the Diamondbacks wear several uniform combinations.